thusfrancisco/terraform/README.md

 It is very important to select a Terraform backend that supports locking - locks prevent state to be altered while it is being accessed.

+## Terraform Refresh

+The command `terraform refresh` checks if there have been any changes to the infrastructure's state, then updates the documented state.
+This command has since been _deprecated_.

+Currently, the recommended way to refresh is throw the `plan` and `apply` commands, with the optional `-refresh-only` argument.
+This way, Terraform checks if the infrastructure has suffered any unforeseen changes, and provides a set of suggested changes, applying them if the user approves.